weizhang25/OpenJudge/docs/validating_graders/rewardbench2.md

 ## What is RewardBench2?

-RewardBench2 is a benchmark dataset designed to evaluate reward models and LLM judges.
-It tests grader performance across diverse scenarios to measure evaluation quality and identify systematic biases.
+RewardBench2 is a benchmark dataset designed to evaluate reward models and LLM judges across diverse scenarios.
+It provides multi-domain coverage (factuality, focus, safety, math, precise instruction following) with expert-curated ground truth, tests for position and length bias, and offers a public leaderboard to compare your grader with state-of-the-art models.

-**Key Features:**

-- **Multi-Domain Coverage** — Factuality, focus, safety, math, precise instruction following
-- **Standardized Ground Truth** — Expert-curated correct answers
-- **Bias Testing** — Position bias, length bias, and adversarial cases
-- **Public Leaderboard** — Compare your grader with state-of-the-art models

 ### Dataset Overview